GTT-Technologies/SimuSage-Lead-TSL-Oxidation/README.md

 License and Acknowledgments

-SimuSageTSL is licensed under the GNU GPL v3.0 license.
+SimuSageTSL is licensed under the GNU AGPL v3.0 license.

 If you use SimusageTSL in your scientific work, please consider citing